Board of Directors

 Seth has been an active participant in the greater fishery management process since 1997.
 He has been a member of several Council committees, including the Charter IFQ committee, the Charter GHL committee, and the Charter Halibut Stakeholder committee.
 On the Alaska State management side, he was a member of the King Salmon Management task force and the State Guide Licensing task force.

 Seth’s hobbies include fishing (of course), hunting, hiking and camping in the wilderness surrounding Sitka.

-Larry West, Board Member
+Hunter McIntosh, Board Member

 SEAGO’s board consists of a minimum of 6 seats with a maximum of 13 with the intent to have two from each area of Southeast Alaska; Northern outside and inside, Central outside and inside, Southern outside and inside.
 If the seats cannot be filled in accordance with this, members will be appointed as “at-large” members.

 The board represents the interests and concerns of all regions and guided sport business models in Southeast Alaska.